-Character of Local Area

-A consent authority must not consent to development to which this section applies unless it has taken into consideration whether the design of the development is compatible with the character of the local area.

-Must be used for affordable housing for 10 years

-A consent authority must not consent to development to which this section applies unless conditions are imposed by the consent authority to the effect that:

-- (a) for 10 years from the date of the issue of the occupation certificate: - (i) the dwellings proposed to be used for the purposes of affordable housing will be used for the purposes of affordable housing, and - (ii) all accommodation that is used for affordable housing will be managed by a registered community housing provider, and - (b) a restriction will be registered, before the date of the issue of the occupation certificate, against the title of the property on which development is to be carried out, in accordance with section 88E of the Conveyancing Act 1919, that will ensure that the requirements of paragraph (a) are met. - (2) Subclause (1) does not apply to development on land owned by the Land and Housing Corporation or to a development application made by, or on behalf of, a public authority.
+Requirements unless it has taken into consideration the provisions of the Seniors Living Policy: Urban Design Guidelines for Infill Development published by the Department of Infrastructure, Planning and Natural Resources in March 2004, to the extent that those provisions are consistent with this Policy.
+Character of Local Area A consent authority must not consent to development to which this section applies unless it has taken into consideration whether the design of the development is compatible with the character of the local area.
+Must be used for affordable housing for 10 years A consent authority must not consent to development to which this section applies unless conditions are imposed by the consent authority to the effect that: (a) for 10 years from the date of the issue of the occupation certificate: (i) the dwellings proposed to be used for the purposes of affordable housing will be used for the purposes of affordable housing, and (ii) all accommodation that is used for affordable housing will be managed by a registered community housing provider, and (b) a restriction will be registered, before the date of the issue of the occupation certificate, against the title of the property on which development is to be carried out, in accordance with section 88E of the Conveyancing Act 1919, that will ensure that the requirements of paragraph (a) are met.
+(2) Subclause (1) does not apply to development on land owned by the Land and Housing Corporation or to a development application made by, or on behalf of, a public authority.
+Subdivision Land on which development has been carried out under this Division may be subdivided with the consent of the consent authority.